-Interm ediate: Determ nine staffing schedule with Planning Manager and Shelter Branch Manager or Staff for "burn-out" and inappropriate behavior.
-Report concerns to Supervisor and Medical Unit Hold sh nift change briefings with Staff and collect Activity Logs: 0 Situational updates 0 Collect/Distribute Forms: JAS; Activity Logs; Medical Logs; Client Count; Expense Sheets, Inspections, etc. 0 Emphasize the importance of documenting everything, especially injuries and complaints 0 Sign in/out Staff 0 Discuss needs or concerns for the next shift 0 Create update for the Supervisor/IC Case M lanagement Procedures: 0 Establish strict confidentiality systems for all Client files and information 0 Establish a Client Case Management File 0 Register the Client in the Case Management Tracking System 0 Document all services for possible reimbursement and follow-up 0 Create a goal-oriented, self-sufficiency, individual Client Disaster Recovery Plan with specific steps and time frames 0 Ensure that each Client receiving services signs appropriate Release FORMS if other agencies share information 0 Complete a Client Case Management Assessment and Tracking FORM for each Client 0 Make daily reports to Shelter Manager/IC on caseloads and outcomes.
-0 Conduct outreach to inform potential Clients of Case Management Services 0 Document all actions 0 Accept shelter Client referrals from registration, medical, walk-ins, Boards of Health, EMD, etc. 0 Contact relevant service agencies to coordinate services 0 Maintain contact with the Client to ensure the he/she completes his/her recover steps in a timely manner Adversets for Clients and direct assistance as appropriate 0 Advocate for Clients and direct assistance as appropriate 0 Ensure that Clients are discharge to a safe environment Ensure the Clients are connected to Recovery resources and Agencies 0 Complete Case Management File and transfer to next relevant agency or close file.
-0 Complete case intanagement rile and transfer to next relevant agency of close file.
+- Determine staffing schedule with Planning Manager and Shelter Branch Manager - □ Monitor Staff for "burn-out" and inappropriate behavior.
+Report concerns to Supervisor and Medical Unit - □ Hold shift change briefings with Staff and collect Activity Logs: - Situational updates - Collect/Distribute Forms: JAS; Activity Logs; Medical Logs; Client Count; Expense Sheets, Inspections, etc. - o Emphasize the importance of documenting everything, especially injuries and complaints - Sign in/out Staff - Discuss needs or concerns for the next shift - Create update for the Supervisor/IC - □ Case Management Procedures: - Establish strict confidentiality systems for all Client files and information - Establish a Client Case Management File - o Register the Client in the Case Management Tracking System - o Document all services for possible reimbursement and follow-up - Create a goal-oriented, self-sufficiency, individual Client Disaster Recovery Plan with specific steps and time frames - Ensure that each Client receiving services signs appropriate Release FORMS if other agencies share information - o Complete a Client Case Management Assessment and Tracking FORM for each Client - Make daily reports to Shelter Manager/IC on caseloads and outcomes. - o Conduct outreach to inform potential Clients of Case Management Services - o Document all actions - Accept shelter Client referrals from registration, medical, walk-ins, Boards of Health, EMD, etc. - Contact relevant service agencies to coordinate services - Maintain contact with the Client to ensure the he/she completes his/her recover steps in a timely manner - Advocate for Clients and direct assistance as appropriate - Ensure that Clients are discharge to a safe environment - o Ensure the Clients are connected to Recovery resources and Agencies - Complete Case Management File and transfer to next relevant agency or close file.